1. Focus on the user and everything else will follow.

 5. You don’t need to be at your desk to need an answer.

 The world is increasingly mobile and unwilling to be constrained to a fixed location.
 Whether it’s through their PDAs, their wireless phones or even their cars, people want information to come to them.
 Google’s innovations in this area include Google Number Search, which reduces the number of keypad strokes required to find data from a web-enabled mobile phone and an on-the-fly translation system that converts pages written in HTML to a format that can be read by phone browsers.
-Wherever search is likely to help users obtain the information they seek, Google is pioneering new technologies and offering new solutions.
+Wherever SEO is likely to help users obtain the information they seek, Google is pioneering new technologies and offering new solutions.

 6. You can make money without doing evil.